 A Mediterranean dry rub of paprika, cumin, and coriander gives this boneless roast leg of lamb a lovely perfume.
 The flavorful juices drip on potatoes, onion, and fennel as the lamb cooks on the spit.
-Get our Rotisserie Leg of Lamb recipe.
 (The same flavors will work for smaller lamb chops too.)